What can I do at Oodi?

 In terms of their power, the PC computers in the games area are suitable for the needs of even the most demanding gaming fans.
 If, on the other hand, you and your friends need a table of playing space for board-, card- or role-playing games, you’ll find it on the 2nd floor of Oodi.
 We also organise supervised gaming activity open to all.

-The library’s gaming services and related equipment are not yet fully operational, but they will be made available during the spring.
 Up-to-date information on equipment available for reservation can be found in the Varaamo service:

 Events at Oodi